A geometric Schur functor: Geometric Schur Functor

 \section{Geometric Schur Functor}

 The previous section allows us to identify the functor $\Hom(\SC,-)$ with the Schur functor.
 In other words, we have a commutative diagram of functors:

-where the action of $\SG_d$ on $\SC$ is through the action by deck transformations on $\GC$ and the identification of $\SC$ with $i^* \GC$.
+where the action of $\SG_d$ on $\SC$ is through the action by deck transformations on $\GC$ and the identification of $\SC$ with $i^* \GC[-d]$.

-Motivated by this connection, we will shift our focus to a general connected complex reductive group.
-For a general complex reductive group $G$, by analogy, we can define a \emph{Schur functor} from category of $G$-equivariant perverse sheaves on the nilpotent cone in $\gg$ to representations of the Weyl group,
+Motivated by this connection, we will shift our focus to a general connected complex reductive group $G$.
+By analogy, we can define a \emph{Schur functor} from the category of $G$-equivariant perverse sheaves on the nilpotent cone in $\gg$ to representations of the Weyl group,

 In this section, we will introduce another functor that is closely related to $\Hom(\SC,-)$.
-We propose that this new functor, which also exists for any complex reductive group, should be viewed as a geometric Schur functor.
+We propose that this new functor should be viewed as a geometric Schur functor for $G$.